 The IIABA (Independent Insurance Agents & Brokers of America) has some tips for homeowners and businesses planning on throwing a holiday party for family & friends or employees.

-This case of insurance fraud involves a husband and wife team.
+This case of a guilty verdict for insurance fraud involves a husband and wife team.
 The husband is a former police officer and the wife is a special education teacher.
 Many people may see both as underpaid jobs and this couple decided to add to their income inappropriately.
 A felony charge was brought against them due to a fire at their home in 2010 and they pleaded guilty.
 In addition to that, there is a pending arson charge from another fire in 2011.

 According to an article in the Finger Lakes Times, the couple was in Ontario County Court where they gave a plea of guilty on the 16th of January to third-degree insurance fraud.
 A district attorney, R. Michael Tantillo, stated that for one year they will have interim probation and are required to pay restitution of about $12,000 to their insurance company during that year.

 Smoking has always been part of some people’s vices despite the threat it has on our health.
 It has addictive substances that may make it hard for a person to stop using it.
 However, we must keep in mind the effect it causes not only to ourselves but also to those around us.
 Smoking can be fatal, and it should be something you consider not doing at home.
+So here are reasons to stop smoking in your home.